Armored Snail Facts

 - These alternate terms by which it’s known include the titles of the scaly-foot snail, the sea pangolin, and the scaly-foot gastropod.
 Among professional researchers it goes by yet another title.
 That’s the tongue-twisting term of Chrysomallon squamiferum.

 - The truly remarkable sea creature also represents an only recently discovered species.
-Further, the startling discovery of this quite fascinating creature also occurred entirely by accident.
+The quite startling discovery of this quite fascinating creature also occurred entirely by accident.
 That fortunate discovery occurred in the year 2001.

 - Amazingly, this incredible snail actually evolved a method of utilizing iron sulfide in its shell.
 As a result, it literally produces armor-plated shells.
-Currently, the United States military is attempting to employ armor-developing techniques inspired by it.
+The United States military is currently attempting to employ armor-developing techniques inspired by it.

 - Due to the extremes of its native environment, the IUCN presently lists the Armored Snail as Endangered.
 This regrettable status appears on the organization’s Red List of Threatened Species.
 Sadly, that could also be downgraded in the near future.

 - For the moment, its most pressing threats appear to consist of potential habitat loss.
 The leading culprit in this remains deep-sea mining efforts.
-Nonetheless, it must also be considered to be facing at least some risk due to the effects of climate change.
+It must nonetheless also be considered to be facing at least some risk due to the effects of climate change.

 Armored Snail Physical Description